That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 That sort of time frame is much more in keeping with what everyone expects from modern mobile devices.

-For more information on Microsoft's first Windows 10X device, here's all you need to know about the Surface Neo.
+While there's almost no chance of it being the first hardware running Windows 10X, here's all you need to know about the Surface Neo.